justbetter/magento2-image-optimizer/README.md

 ```

 ## Configuration
-- Options for the module are defined in the backend under Stores > Configuration > Justbetter > Image optimizer configuration.
+- Options for the module are defined in the backend under Stores > Configuration > JustBetter > Image optimizer configuration.
 - Currently the only option available is to log the compression.

 ## Compatibility